surajmandalcell/elementary-x/README.md

 # Elementary X

-> Warning! : I'll port the official stylesheet for juno (`gtk-3.22`) later when a stable'ish version is reached till then I've used [LinxGem33's](https://github.com/LinxGem33/X-Arc-Darker) stylesheet as temporary fix for Elementary OS juno.

 Fork of the Default Gtk+ Stylesheet for elementary OS with OS X window controls

 The forked Gtk.CSS stylesheet with OS X window controls is designed specifically for [elementary OS](https://elementary.io) and its desktop environment: Pantheon.